-Since 2013 he has been working with in the Public Health Directorate of DG SANTE where he is in charge of EU policy development in the area of vaccination.
+Since 2013 he has been working within the Public Health Directorate of DG SANTE where he is in charge of EU policy development in the area of vaccination.

 From 2010-2013 he worked as a Seconded National Expert with the European Food Safety Authority (EFSA) on international relations and stakeholder dialogue.

-He is permanent official of the Austrian Ministry of Health where he served for more than 15 years in different areas of food safety.
+He is a permanent official of the Austrian Ministry of Health where he served for more than 15 years in different areas of food safety.